-Some parents believe their children never go wrong and are one of the kinds of parents teachers secretly dislike.
-Some parents are just waiting for the next complaint or report from their ward, and they will be calling the head of the school to tell him or her their peace of mind without reaching out to the teacher to enquire as to what happened.
-For others, the teacher is not good enough and so the child failed the examination.
+Some parents believe their children never do wrong and are one of the kinds of parents teachers secretly dislike.
+Some parents are just waiting for the next complaint or report from their ward, and they will be calling the head of the school to tell him or her their piece of mind without reaching out to the teacher to enquire as to what happened.
+For others, the teacher is not good enough, and so the child failed the examination.

-Overly involved and, equally, totally unengaged parents may have negative implications on the teacher’s perception about them and make it difficult for teachers to do their work.
+Overly involved and totally unengaged parents may have negative implications on the teacher’s perception of them and make it difficult for teachers to do their work.
 This may make teachers perceive parents as worrying and troublesome.
+If you are a parent who prides yourself on being difficult, or you are the type who wants to frustrate teachers for very little reason, watch out, you are sending the wrong signals already.

 #1 The helicopter parents